Exclusive: Bill Taylor says attacks on Yovanovitch were 'unconscionable'

 Speaking exclusively to CNN's Jake Tapper Friday in his first interview since leaving Kiev in early January, Taylor said he "absolutely" believes in Yovanovitch's credibility.

 The career diplomat also said it bothered him to see any of his fellow witnesses -- including Yovanovitch and Lt.
-Col. Alexander Vindman, the Ukraine expert on the National Security Council -- unfairly maligned.
+Col. Alexander Vindman, the Ukraine expert on the National Security Council who was ousted Friday afternoon -- unfairly maligned.

 "It of course bothers me any time I see someone like Masha Yovanovitch or Alex Vindman unfairly attacked," Taylor told Tapper.